Facility Site ID: 49919

 What Happens Next?

-If no significant changes are made, Ecology will finalize the documents and the City will proceed with the Remedial Investigation, Feasibility Study, and create a Draft Cleanup Action Plan for public review.
+The City will proceed with the Remedial Investigation, Feasibility Study, and then create a Draft Cleanup Action Plan for public review.

 Each of those steps will require a public comment period.
 The graphic above shows these different stages of cleanup.
 Sometimes multiple stages occur in one public comment period.